-Last week I had the opportunity to speak with students between sessions at Summit Worldview Academy.
-I taught on the nature of truth, the reliability of the gospels, and the evidence for God’s existence from cosmology.
-The students were eager to learn and had many good questions during the breaks, during our lunch and dinner time together, and at an evening session specifically set aside for questions.
-The students shared a number of stories related to the ways they were already being challenged as young Christians.
-Many had experienced a season of doubt and were grateful for the training they were receiving at Summit.
+Every other week, from May to August, I have the honor of speaking with students at Summit Worldview Academy.
+I typically teach on the nature of truth, the reliability of the gospels, and the evidence for God’s existence.
+The students are eager to learn and have many good questions during the breaks, during our lunch and dinner time together, and at an evening session specifically set aside for questions.
+The students usually share a number of stories related to the ways they were already being challenged as young Christians.
+Many have experienced a season of doubt and are grateful for the training they receive at Summit.
 Dr. Jeff Myers, the president of Summit Ministries, has assembled an incredible collection of thinkers, teachers and trainers to help prepare students to face challenges and “analyze the various ideas that are currently competing for their hearts and minds.”
-These young people were eager to prepare themselves for these encounters.
+These young people are eager to prepare themselves for these encounters.
 Christian students are surrounded by competing worldviews from a very young age.
-As I spoke with the young men and women at Summit, I thought about the many ways our kids are challenged from childhood through their college years:
+As I speak with the young men and women at Summit, I think about the many ways our kids are challenged from childhood through their college years:

 They Are Challenged by the Media